-As a researcher, Dr. Bookspan has carried gear up and down the mountains and deserts of India, Nepal, Asia, and Northern Africa, and swam to work in an underwater laboratory and with the Ama of Japan.
-Advisor to The Discovery Channel and police and military training departments, science officer for the Vidocq international forensic society (the "Spock of Vidocq"), and professor of anatomy at a college in the mountains of Mexico where the entrance exam was getting up there without a nosebleed.
-Left paralyzed after breaking her back, neck, and most of everything else in an accident, she rehabbed using sports medicine techniques she developed.
-Harvard clinicians have called her "The St. Jude of the Joints" in her private practice in sports medicine.
+As a researcher, I carried gear up and down the mountains and deserts of India, Nepal, Asia, and Northern Africa, and swam to work in an underwater laboratory and with the Ama Divers of Japan.
+Advisor to police and military training departments, science officer for the Vidocq international forensic society (the "Spock of Vidocq"), advisor to The Discovery Channel (once), and professor of anatomy at a college in the mountains of Mexico where the entrance exam was getting up there without a nosebleed.
+Left paralyzed after breaking my back, neck, and most of everything else in an accident, I rehabbed using my own sports medicine techniques when doctors said nothing could be done (story here).
+Harvard clinicians named me "The St. Jude of the Joints" in my private practice in sports medicine.

-Photo by Robert Troia, talented photographer who lost use of one arm.
+Photo by Robert Troia, talented photographer who lost a lot of use of one arm.
 Docs told him he would have to give up photography.
 I fixed his arm.
 To thank me he offered to take my picture.
 He said he'd capture the real me.
 I thought, "Who could do that?"
-Besides, at that time, my legs and most torso were paralyzed from an accident and I didn't want anyone to know while I fixed them.
-He secured me on a post.
+Besides, at that time, my legs, and most of the rest of me, was seriously injured from an accident and I didn't want anyone to know while I fixed them (more about that on my page of Rare Photos of Early Work).
 I was working some interesting lung function equations and looked up to see him on a ladder adjusting camera dials and doing cool photographer brainwork.
 I was delighted at watching such talent, and he said, "Click!"

 Undergraduate double science major.
 Graduated with high honors in three years.
-Put myself through school working full time at minimum wage scut jobs.
+Worked full-time to put myself through school, at minimum wage scut jobs.

-Master's degree in Exercise Physiology.
+Master's degree in environmental and exercise physiology.
 Masters Award for Outstanding Scholarship.
 GPA 4.0 (out of 4.0 top).
 How much does that mean?
 As the Wizard of Oz said, "I can't give you brains, but I can give you a diploma."

-Dual Doctorate - Environmental Physiology and Sports Medicine, combined work at Temple University Medical School and the Biokinetics Research Lab, with additional concentration in research, GPA 4.0 (out of 4.0 top).
-(No one asks your GPA after you graduate.)
+Dual Doctorate - Environmental Physiology and Sports Medicine, combined work at Temple University Medical School and the Biokinetics Research Lab, with concentration in research, GPA 4.0 (out of 4.0 top).
+No one asks your GPA after you graduate.

 Then more stuff.